Informfully/Documentation/docs/source/source.rst

 The Meteor framework is a JavaScript NodeJS backend solution which integrates well with React and React Native and ships with `MongoDB <https://www.mongodb.com/>`_.
 It includes a very special approach to project directories and files.
 There is a set of directory names that causes the framework to apply a predefined file load order and availability.
-For instance, a file that is inside a directory called ``server`` can only be loaded on the server, i.e. the backend code.
+For instance, a file that is inside a directory called ``server`` can only be loaded on the server, i.e., the backend code.

 Similarly, files that are inside a directory called ``startup`` are loaded during startup.
 In the `Meteor documentation <https://guide.meteor.com/structure.html>`_, Meteor explains and suggests a very clean project structure that considers their special file load behaviour.